awead/sufia-pcdm/README.md

 ## What is this?

-This is my attempt to understand what a Sufia-PCDM-appoved application would look like in Fedora.
-There's no Ruby code here, it's strictly a "staw man" made up of curl requests, RDF, and some actual data that's made up to be like what Sufia creates, i.e. binary data, thumbnail images, and FITS xml characterization information.
+This is my attempt to understand what a Sufia-PCDM-approved application would look like in Fedora.
+There's no Ruby code here, it's strictly a "straw man" made up of curl requests, RDF, and some actual data that's made up to be like what Sufia creates, i.e. binary data, thumbnail images, and FITS xml characterization information.